uluagac/LearningProjects/Digital Clock/README.md

 ## License / Lisans

 **English:**
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `../LICENSE` file for more details.

 **Türkçe:**
 Bu proje MIT lisansı altında lisanslanmıştır.
-Daha fazla bilgi için `LICENSE` dosyasına bakın.
+Daha fazla bilgi için `../LICENSE` dosyasına bakın.

 ---